maxmatkovski/Predicting-Water-Potability/README.md

     accuracy                           0.63       767
    macro avg       0.63      0.63      0.63       767
 weighted avg       0.63      0.63      0.63       767
 ```

 As we can see when we use the balanced data set, our recall for class 1 significantly improves from **0.36 to 0.63**.
 However, our overall model performance measured by our **weighted avg f1-score slightly worsens from 0.66 to 0.63**.
+Overall, while our weighted avg f1-score slightly worsens, the drastic improvement in recall for class 1 makes this a more consistent and reliable model.

 ### Feature Importances

 ![Image](Images/feature-importances.png)